schen22/doggos/README.md

 premise primarly is just an app to encourage ppl to write 3 things that made them happy that day. the design clearly doesn't encourage this behavior very well, but backlogging that for now ;D

+images credits to google search for things that make me smile :D

 3/14 status: